-GAHAR hospital standards 2025 GAHAR hospital standards 2021 Details of changes PCC.01 KW: Multidisciplinary patient-centeredness PCC.02 KW: Interdisciplinary patient-centeredness PCC.03 KW: Patient centeredness support Updated standard (PCC.01) by merging two standards (PPC.02 and PCC.03) in Hospital edition 2021.
-PCC.02 KW: Patient and family rights PCC.04 KW: Patient and family rights Modified EOC: (EOC.01: The hospital has an approved policy guiding the process of defining patient and family rights, including items mentioned in the intent from a) through j).
-Rephrasing of EOCs: (EOC.03: Patients' rights are posted and visible to patients, families, and staff).
-(EOC.05: Patients are informed of their rights in a manner they can PCC.03 KW: Patient and family responsibilities PCC.05 KW: Patient and family responsibilities PCC.06 KW: Reporting violations understand).
-1) Updated standard (PCC.03) by merging two standards (PPC.05 and PCC.06) in Hospital edition 2021.
-PCC.04 KW: Admission consent PCC.07 KW: Admission consent Rephrasing of EOC: (EOC.02: The patient's or legal representative's approval and consent to being hospitalized is recorded in the patient record).
-PCC.05 KW: Communicate with the healthcare team.
-PCC.08 KW: Meeting the healthcare team Rephrasing of standard statement to be: (Patients and families can communicate with healthcare professionals, request information, and ask questions).
-Updated EOC (EOC.02) by merging two EOCs (EOC.02 and EOC.03) in Hospital edition 2021.
-Added a new EOC: (EOC.03: Patients and their families are educated about their rights to ask questions, seek information, and actively participate in their care).
+GAHAR hospital GAHAR hospital Details of changes standards 2025 standards 2021 PCC.01 KW: Multidisciplinary patient-centeredness PCC.02 KW: Interdisciplinary patient-centeredness PCC.03 KW: Patient centeredness support Updated standard (PCC.01) by merging two standards (PPC.02 and PCC.03) in Hospital edition 2021.
+PCC.02 PCC.04 2) Modified EOC: (EOC.01: The hospital KW: Patient and family rights KW: Patient and family rights has an approved policy guiding the process of defining patient and family rights, including items mentioned in the intent from a) through j).
+3) Rephrasing of EOCs: (EOC.03: Patients' rights are posted and visible to patients, families, and staff).
+(EOC.05: Patients are informed of their rights in a manner they can understand).
+PCC.03 KW: Patient and family responsibilities PCC.05 KW: Patient and family responsibilities PCC.06 KW: Reporting violations Updated standard (PCC.03) by merging two standards (PPC.05 and PCC.06) in Hospital edition 2021.
+DCC 04 1) Bonhrooing of EQC: (EQC 02) The PCC.04 KW: Admission consent PCC.07 KW: Admission consent Rephrasing of EOC: (EOC.02: The patient's or legal representative's approval and consent to being hospitalized is recorded in the patient record).
+PCC.05 PCC.08 1) Rephrasing of standard statement KW: Communicate with the healthcare team.
+KW: Meeting the healthcare team to be: (Patients and families can communicate with healthcare professionals, request information, and ask questions).
+2) Updated EOC (EOC.02) by merging two EOCs (EOC.02 and EOC.03) in Hospital edition 2021.
+3) Added a new EOC: (EOC.03: Patients and their families are educated about their rights to ask questions, seek information, and actively participate in their care).